 - If feasible, the Responsible Person has access to (or possesses) a sample of the relevant product(s) being sold into the EU Market.

-Merchants will be required to notify Wish if an appointed Responsible Person changes, which is possible via our informational Merchant Dashboard/Merchant Plus page and API (see this guide for details).
+Merchants will be required to notify Wish if an appointed Responsible Person changes, which is possible via our informational Merchant Dashboard and API (see this guide for details).

 2. How do I know if my products will require a Responsible Person?